cliffbueno/SF_microbe_methane/README.md

 - also two modules to pre-process OTUs: `1_OTU_pre-process_module_0.2.r` & `1_OTU_preprocessing.R`
-   latter was used for SILVA preprocessing, but perhaps should have been former (original)... v0.2 includes calculation of "Taxonomy" (Phylum + Proteobact Classes) v0.2 also includes transformation of count data to numeric, though not gracefully - may be behind some downstream issues encountered.
+   latter was used for SILVA preprocessing, but perhaps should have been former (original)... v0.2 includes calculation of "Taxonomy" (Phylum + Proteobact Classes). v0.2 also includes transformation of count data to numeric, though not gracefully - may be behind some downstream issues encountered.

 ## Modules use & dependencies
-- In case of future modifications to modules
+In case of future modifications to modules, in `/modules`

 **1) OTU_preprocessing**
 - used in `silvaOTUs/Silva_OTUs_preprocessing.ipynb`